How Star Wars: Rebel Assault overcame "countless challenges" to pave the way for future Star Wars games

 “I decided that making a fun game was more important than staying true to the Star Wars canon,” says Lee, “and departing from the characters and story let us do just that.”
 Having worked with a program called Vista on the Amiga console in the past, Lee used this experience to experiment with compressing image sequences "to see if I could get them small enough to stream comfortably off the first generation of CD-ROM drives."

-Rebel Assault, which released on PC, Mac, 3DO, and Sega CD in 1993, was intended to take a more cinematic approach to Star Wars: X-Wing, which released around the same time.
-By taking inspiration from some of the classic action scenes from the original trilogy, Rebel Assault sees you take on the role of Rookie One, a Tatooine-born pilot in the academy.
+Rebel Assault, which released on PC, Mac, 3DO, and Sega CD on the Sega Genesis/Mega Drive in 1993, was developed with a cinematic approach in mind.
+By taking inspiration from some of the classic action scenes from the original trilogy, Rebel Assault sees you take on the role of Rookie One, a Tatooine-born pilot in the academy not unlike Luke Skywalker.

 “We had countless challenges,” Vince explains.
 “For example, CD drives were very primitive at the time, and CD burners were rare and expensive.
 Not many programmers will relate today, but when Rebel Assault was written, multitasking wasn’t available yet.
 Because of this, the whole game ran off a CPU interrupt to work around the limitations in the CD-ROM drives and drivers.
 And while creating the game, the company didn’t even own a CD burner – we had to send copies of the game on hard drives to an external company every time we needed to burn a CD for testing.”